Chaos in the Quantum Field Theory $S$-matrix: Chaos in scattering

 The quantum version of a particle scattering off of a potential is much richer.
 Semiclassically, one can form a wavepacket of high momentum modes and, for instance, study possible interference effects of classical paths.
 More generally, quantum scattering is described by the $S$-matrix, which, in the basis of plane waves, is the overlap of the $in$ state and the $out$ state, $S(\v p \rightarrow \v q) = {}_{out}\la q| p\ra_{in}$, where $\v p$ and $\v q$ are the ingoing and outgoing momenta, respectively.
 One can alternatively consider a discrete basis of states, $|n\ra$, so that the $S$-matrix is a matrix, $S_{nm}(E) = {}_{out} \la m| n\ra_{in}$, where $E$ is the energy of the state.
 Extrapolating from examples, Bl\"umel and Smilansky \cite{Blumel1, Blumel2, Blumel3} conjectured that, for systems whose classical analog is chaotic, ``the statistical properties of the $S$-matrix (for $\hbar\rightarrow 0$) are determined by Dyson's theory for the orthogonal ensemble of random unitary matrices'' \cite{Smilansky}.

 For most chaotic systems, the $S$-matrix must be found numerically.
 A remarkable analytic example is that of a leaky torus \cite{GutzwillerBook, Gutzwiller, Lax, Faddev}: one cuts out a piece of hyperbolic space and identifies the sides, as shown in Fig.~\ref{Horn}.
-The result is a torus, of negative curvature, that has a cusp extending to infinity.~\footnote{To observe chaos, it is not necessary to have a torus; a sphere with a cusp, or a higher genus torus with cusp(s) also works.} In terms of Fig.~\ref{Horn} (a), $y=\infty$ along with the three points at $y=0$: $x=-1,0,1$, are identified with infinity.
+The result is a torus, of negative curvature, that has a cusp extending to infinity~\cite{Note1}.
+In terms of Fig.~\ref{Horn} (a), $y=\infty$ along with the three points at $y=0$: $x=-1,0,1$, are identified with infinity.
 One can send ingoing waves from infinity through the cusp, and observe the phase shift of the outgoing waves.
 The solution to the Schr\"odinger equation at large $y$, and after integrating over the $x$ direction, is a superposition of an incoming and outgoing wave, $y^{\frac{1}{2}- i k} +S(k)\, y^{\frac{1}{2}+i k}$, with the $S$-matrix, \be S(k) = \frac{Z(1+ 2 i k)}{Z(1 - 2 i k)} ~\ \ \ \text{where} \ \ \ \ Z(x) = \pi^{-x/2} \G(x/2) \zeta(x)~, \ee where $\zeta(x)$ is the Riemann zeta function, see Fig.~\ref{Horn} (c).
 The phase is erratic: even though the Riemann zeta function is analytic, it is seemingly unpredictable.